This is a complete glossary of fly fishing terms that you’ll need to learn in order to understand what people are talking about.

 Hollow Hair – hair from some animals is mostly hollow, thus holding air and making these hairs float.
 Ideal for tying dry flies and bass bugs.
 Antelope, deer, and elk all have hollow hair.

 Hook – the object upon which the fly is tied; can be any size from tiny to huge; made from steel wire, and either bronzed, cadmium coated, or stainless.
-Hook designs are variable; style used depends upon the type of fly being tied.
+Hook designs are variable; the style used depends upon the type of fly being tied.

 Hook size – To a degree hooks are standardized based upon the gap (or gape) which is defined as the distance between the hook shank and the hook point.
 Smaller numbers refer to larger hooks, consistent with the origin of hooks made from steel wire stock.
-Hooks for fly fishing range from a very small #24 (gap of 2 mm) to very large #2 (hook gap of 10 mm).
+Hooks for fly fishing range from a very small #24 (gap of 2 mm) to a very large #2 (hook gap of 10 mm).

 Imitative Flies – flies tied to more closely match specific insects (for instance a BWO Comparadun).
 Imitative flies are most effective in slow-moving, clear water, with finicky trout in fertile streams with large populations of aquatic insects.